 A premium brand.
 That’s what everyone referred to BetMGM as this week.
 You saw it in the documents IAC filed when they bought part of the company.
 You heard it from NASCAR and PGA officials and even on IAC’s own quarterly earnings call Monday.
 The message was clear.
 Sports betting might be a small part of MGM’s revenue now, but that’s expected to quickly grow.
 During his quarterly earnings call, IAC’s CEO Joey Levin said that he believes the current $450 billion global revenue is barely scratching the surface of what sports betting can become.

 “[Gaming is] less than 10 percent penetrated online,” Levin said.
 “That 10 percent penetration is definitely getting bigger, it’s definitely getting meaningfully bigger.
 There is no question that the 10 percent gets bigger over time and you benefit from those natural tailwinds.”

 Levin didn’t ignore COVID-19 or the challenges it created.
 But while MGM’s physical operations are limited, the situation also provided an opportunity to grow BetMGM’s traffic and brand recognition.
-People who can’t travel to an MGM sportsbook in person can just pull up the app if they live in Colorado, as well as Indiana, Michigan, Mississippi, New Jersey, Nevada or West Virginia.
+People who can’t travel to an MGM sportsbook in person can just pull up the app if they live in Colorado, as well as Indiana, Michigan, Mississippi, Nevada, West Virginia or New Jersey (find the best NJ sportsbook promos here).
 Plans are also in place to add four other states to that list by the end of 2020.
 These plans, Levin said, made BetMGM and the overall company a very attractive investment.

 “We do believe that, when it comes back to normal, this business is incredibly well-positioned to benefit,” Levin said.